lee2sman/nosebook/log.md

 *This is a page for ongoing tiny updates on my projects and research, including technical notes, code, and screenshots of work in progress.*

+## 2025-05-30

+I spent the day working with my parents scanning in old family photographs from the early 1900s up to the 1990s.
+Several online friends recommended the Epson V600, so we purchased a newly refurbished one.
+It comes with a CDrom of its firmware and scanner software.
+I see that imagescan v3 for Epson is available in the Void package repos, but my parents have a Mac.
+I looked on the epson.com site but couldn't find the software for download, but when checking epson.ca (the Canadian site), bingo.
+I downloaded and updated their firmware and installed Epson Scan 2 on their macbook.
+The software worked well.
+It allows you to place up to 5 or 6 photos on the scanner bed and the software individually separates them out to separate image files and allows you to quickly rotate if needed before doing the final scan.
+I also purchased a lens cleaner, dust blower and microfiber cloth for a couple bucks at the nearby Microcenter and used these periodically to clean the scan bed.
+We scanned a couple hundred photos and put them in organized directories.
+We were able to scan almost everything.
+Next I'll purchase some archival boxes and paper to send to my parents to rewrap their photos and protect them.
+Some of these images might find their way to art projects but mostly it's just another way to 'preserve' and share these photos to other family members.

+## 2025-05-29

+I spent part of the day exporting my remaining Glitch.com project pages since they've notified us they're shutting down hosting within the next 6 weeks.
+A Glitch employee built a python exporting script.
+I had a few errors and they kindly offered a patch.
+So I was able to export about 237 of my 251 repos.
+The exported projects don't rewrite Glitch's image CDN links so I'll need to write a regex to change the CDN path to *glitch-assets/imagename.png* or manually check individual project sites and update.

 ## 2025-05-28

 I exported the [Open Source Tools for Artists](https://leetusman.com/open-source-tools-for-artists/) from Glitch.com (shutting down in a month!) and transferred it to GitHub hosting.
 This was fairly straightforward as a static site save for Glitch's convoluted image CDN process meant I had to manually export the image files one by one.
 I also built a [project page](https://leetusman.com/projects/open-source-artists/) for my website portfolio.